Introduction to the Project

 The studies also revealed that Boston has more than 500 performing arts organizations that are essentially homeless.
 The region's premier large houses are difficult to book, too expensive to rent, or simply have too many seats for these groups to fill, and most of the available smaller spaces lack the performance qualities and/or physical amenities that artists and audiences desire.

-To address these problems, the Center's project team developed a plan to build four stellar performance halls of different sizes and characteristics under one roof.
+To address these problems, the Center's project team developed a plan to build five stellar performance halls of different sizes and characteristics under one roof.
 These halls will provide ideal conditions for a wide variety of first-class performances, ranging from early to contemporary music, from Baroque opera to experimental theater, and from silent film to digital art.
-The four halls will combine the latest technology with the comfort and ambiance of a fine European theater.
+The five halls will combine the latest technology with the comfort and ambiance of a fine European theater.
 The goal is to make every experience visually and aurally rewarding and as physically comfortable for the audience as possible.
 At the same time, performers will have access to a facility that highlights their talents and inspires their artistry.

 Performance shot from